tommasoproietti/Ups-and-Draw-downs/README.md

 - **Language**: MATLAB R2023a
 - **Toolboxes used**: Statistics and Machine Learning, Econometrics Toolbox, Parallel Computing
 - **Platform**: Windows
-- **Expected runtime**: ~ 30 minutes on Intel i7, 16 GB RAM
+- **Expected runtime**: ~ 30 minutes on Intel i7, 16 GB RAM (Execution of sSP500_tau_multivariate.m is slow due to the large computational burden.
+Generated data files could not be uploaded due to their size)
-- **Special setup**:  parallel computing enhances speed
+- **Special setup**:  parallel computing enhances speed (required for running sSP500_tau_multivariate.m).

 ---

 ## 🔧 Running the Reproducibility Check

-Each script is self-contained and will generate the corresponding tables/figures as in the paper.
+Each script (Matlab file beginning with "s" and with extension ".m") is self-contained and will generate the corresponding tables/figures as in the paper.